 LearnLanguageswith Us!Start Learning!

-That’s why we focus on declarative learning, on building a reservoir of vocabulary, first in language acquisition.
+That’s why we prioritize declarative learning, or building a robust, reliable pool of vocabulary.
 If you don’t know the word for “hospital”, knowing how to conjugate “to need” (a function of procedural memory) will not by itself get you to the nearest clinic in an emergency.
-“Hospital” by itself… probably will.
+Saying nothing but “hospital”, on the other hand, probably will.
 It may not result in Shakespearean-level eloquence, but language is, first and foremost, about communicating your wants, needs, and intentions.
 And once you do know how to conjugate “to need”, you’ll be able to pair it with “help”, “doctor”, “directions”, “chocolate”, and all those other great bits of vocabulary you’ve amassed in your reservoir.

 Our CEO Michael Quinlan discusses our “declarative first” methodology further: